corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/cordapps/debugging-a-cordapp.md

 `MockNetwork` to debug your CorDapp:

-* Define your flow tests as per [API: Testing](api-testing.md)>
+* Define your flow tests as per [API: Testing](api-testing.md).

-    * In your `MockNetwork`, ensure that `threadPerNode` is set to `false`
+    * In your `MockNetwork`, ensure that `threadPerNode` is set to `false`.

-* Set your breakpoints
+* Set your breakpoints.
 * Run the flow tests using the debugger.
-When the tests hit a breakpoint, execution will pause
+When the tests hit a breakpoint, execution will pause.

 ## Using the node driver